 How Long Do Squirrels Live?

 Squirrels live an average of 5 to 10 years in the wild.
 This life span varies greatly based on species.
 Why might this be?
-The location and genetics of certain squirrels makes for a longer life, while some species can’t survive very long due to predators.
+The location and genetics of certain squirrels make for a longer life, while some species can’t survive very long due to predators.

 For example, ground squirrels live three years on average while Western grey squirrels live nearly ten years in the wild.
 Squirrels that live in captivity are also more likely to have a longer lifespan than those found in the wild.